reservio/rabbitmq/docs/en/index.md

 	 * Process picture upload.
 	 * $msg will be an instance of `PhpAmqpLib\Message\AMQPMessage` with the $msg->body being the data sent over RabbitMQ.
 	 */
-	public function process(AMQPMessage $msg)
+	public function process(AMQPMessage $msg) : int
 	{
 		$isUploadSuccess = $this->someUploadPictureMethod();
 		if (!$isUploadSuccess) {
-			// If your image upload failed due to a temporary error you can return false
+			// If your image upload failed due to a temporary error you can reject & requeue the message return IConsumer::MSG_REJECT_REQUEUE;
-			// from your callback so the message will be rejected by the consumer and re-queued by RabbitMQ.
-			// Any other value not equal to false will acknowledge the message and remove it from the queue return false;
 		}

+		return IConsumer::MSG_ACK;
 	}

 }